Jefferson County Man Sentenced For Child Pornography Violations

 Office of Public Affairs

-BEAUMONT, Texas – A 73-year-old Nederland, Texas, man has been sentenced to federal prison for child pornography violations in the Eastern District of Texas, announced U.S. Attorney John M. Bales today.
+BEAUMONT, Texas – A 34-year-old Port Neches, Texas, man has been sentenced to federal prison for child pornography violations in the Eastern District of Texas, announced U.S. Attorney John M. Bales today.

-Gordon Wayne Buffington pleaded guilty on Mar.
-7, 2013, to possession of child pornography and was sentenced to 48 months in federal prison today by U.S. District Judge Ron Clark.
+Jeremiah Paul Selman pleaded guilty on Mar.
+21, 2013 to possession of child pornography and was sentenced to 78 months in federal prison today by U.S. District Judge Marcia Crone.

 This case was brought as part of Project Safe Childhood, a nationwide initiative to combat the growing epidemic of child sexual exploitation and abuse launched in May 2006 by the Department of Justice.
 Led by United States Attorneys’ Offices and the Criminal Division's Child Exploitation and Obscenity Section (CEOS), Project Safe Childhood marshals federal, state and local resources to better locate, apprehend and prosecute individuals who exploit children via the Internet, as well as to identify and rescue victims.
 For more information about Project Safe Childhood, please visit www.projectsafechildhood.gov.

-This case was investigated by the Federal Bureau of Investigation, the Jefferson County Sheriff’s Office, the Jefferson County Narcotics Task Force and the Nederland Police Department and prosecuted by Assistant U.S. Attorney Christopher T. Tortorice.
+This case was investigated by Homeland Security Investigations and the Beaumont Police Department and prosecuted by Assistant U.S. Attorney Christopher T. Tortorice.